fifi1ous/ADKI_sk2/README.md

 ### [U2 - Building Simplification](https://github.com/fifi1ous/ADKI_sk2/tree/main/U2)
 #### [Assignment](https://web.natur.cuni.cz/~bayertom/images/courses/Adk/adkcv2.pdf)
-This folder contains the implementation of algorithms to solve the **Building Simplification**. using the following methods:
+This folder contains the implementation of algorithms to solve the **Building Simplification**.
+Using the following methods:
 - **Minimum Area Enclosing Rectangle**: Rotate the convex hull of the building and compute the bounding box.
 The bounding box with minimal area is rotated back and resized to have the same area as the original polygon, then serves as the simplified building.
 - **Principal Component Analysis (PCA)**: Uses PCA analysis to determine the main directions in the building and create a rectangle oriented by PCA with the same area as the original polygon, which then serves as the simplified building.
 For PCA is used the **[Eigen library](https://gitlab.com/libeigen/eigen)**.
 - **Longest Edge**: Finds the longest edge of the polygon, which then serves as the main direction for building generalization.